Ignacio Torres (politician): National Senator

 Torres was the first candidate in the Juntos por el Cambio list to the Chubut seats in the Argentine Senate in the 2021 legislative election.
 Juntos por el Cambio was the most voted list in the province, with 37.87% of the vote, granting Torres and the second candidate in the list, Edith Terenzi, the two seats for the majority as per the limited voting system used for the Argentine upper house.
 He took office on 10 December 2021.

+Governor of Chubut

+In the July 2023 provincial elections, he was elected Governor of Chubut Province with 35% of the vote.
+He took office on 10 December 2023.